sal55/langs/MLang/Tools.md

 * Allow optimising compilers like gcc, to get the fastest production versions of M applications
 * Allow source code to be shared or built by other people who don't want to rely on my `mm.exe` binary
-* Using `mu -c` (when done on Windows), create C versions that can be compiled and run on Linux
+* Using `mu -c` (when done on Windows), creates C versions that can be compiled and run on Linux
 * When using `mu` on Linux, this is the only way to get the M compiler to run directly on Linux

 ### M Compiler `mu.exe` for Linux

-Generates C source code, or can go further and invoke a C compiler to produce an ELF executable.
-Special options when different from `mm.exe`:
+Like `mc.exe`, but runs on Linux:

     ./mu      prog        Compile to prog.c, then invoke gcc on prog.c to produce `prog` (Linux executable) ./mu -opt prog        Same, but use gcc -O3